About the Project

 E-mail email@example.com and let us know of your interest.
 The links on the right hand side of this page will give you an idea of what kinds of materials we have available for this project.
 We will then send you a CD of an audio recording, or scans of handwritten documents to transcribe or typescript.

 Create your transcript or typescript, save it in Microsoft Word, then e-mail it to us.
-All transcripts and typescripts, including the copyright thereto, become the property of WKU's Department of Library Special Collections.
+All transcripts and typescripts, including the copyright thereto, become the property of WKU's Special Collections Library.

 Page from the diary of New York businessman George H. Sargent, November 12, 1852, written during a visit to his sister in Kentucky (click on image to enlarge)